At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Theoretical Results

-Point \ref{th:asym_p2} shows that when the number of pairs grows, the $t$-statistic of the difference-in-means or fixed-effects estimator using the PCVE converges to a standard normal distribution.
-On the other hand, Point \ref{th:asym_p3} shows that the $t$-statistic of the fixed-effects estimator using the UCVE converges to a normal distribution with mean 0 and variance 2.
-Therefore, comparing that $t$-statistic to critical values of a standard normal will lead to a test with a size larger than its nominal size.
-For instance, if $\tau=0$, comparing $\left|\widehat{\tau}_{fe}/\sqrt{\widehat{V}_{unit}(\widehat{\tau}_{fe})}\right|$ to 1.96 would lead the analyst to reject the null hypothesis that $\tau=0$ 16.5\% of the times.
+On the other hand, Point \ref{le:4.1.2} of Lemma \ref{le:4.1} shows that the UCVE with pair fixed effects is equal to a half of the PCVEs.
+Combined with Point \ref{le:4.1.1} of Lemma \ref{le:4.1}, this implies that the UCVE with pair fixed effects may severely underestimate the variance of $\widehat{\tau}$: if the treatment effect is constant across pairs, its expectation is equal to half of the variance of $\widehat{\tau}$.
+Building upon Point \ref{le:4.1.2} of Lemma \ref{le:4.1}, in the Online Appendix we show that when the number of pairs grows, $(\widehat{\tau}_{fe}-\tau)/\widehat{\mathbb{V}}_{unit}(\widehat{\tau}_{fe})$, the $t$-statistic of the fixed-effects estimator using the UCVE, converges to a normal distribution with a mean equal to 0 and a variance twice as large as that of the $t$-statistic using the PCVE (see Point \ref{th:asym_p3} of Theorem \ref{th:asym}).
+Therefore, comparing that $t$-statistic to critical values of a standard normal may yield a test with a substantially larger error rate than the researcher's target.
+For instance, if the average treatment effect $\tau$ is equal to zero and the treatment effect is homogenous across pairs, by comparing $\left|\widehat{\tau}_{fe}/\sqrt{\widehat{V}_{unit}(\widehat{\tau}_{fe})}\right|$ to 1.96, one would wrongly conclude that $\tau \ne 0$ 16.5\% of the time, an error rate more than three times larger than the researcher's target.